 Photo: Stina Magnusson Buur / Kvinna till Kvinna

-Kvinna till Kvinna in Armenia
+The Kvinna till Kvinna Foundation in Armenia

 Kvinna till Kvinna has supported women’s rights in Armenia since 2004.
 Political and economic inequality persists in Armenia, and many women have difficulties accessing health care.
-Women are also largely excluded from peace talks on the Nagorny-Karabakh conflict.
+Women are also largely excluded from peace talks on the Nagorno-Karabakh conflict.
 Our partners promote women’s political participation, raise awareness of women’s rights and offer free health care.

 Why we work in Armenia

 Economically, there is no right to equal pay for equal work.
-Many women work both multiple jobs and shoulder the full burden of housework and childcare.
+Many women work multiple jobs and shoulder the full burden of housework and childcare.
 Still, they earn just half as much on average as Armenian men.

 Nationalism and heavy militarisation have entrenched traditional gender roles in society.
 Because of this, women’s rights activists and pacifists are often unpopular and face regular threats.